lzychowski/Android_UFO_Gyroscope_Game/README.md

 # Disclaimer

-Fair Use Right - All media (images and sounds) used in this project were used for educational purpuses only.
+Fair Use - All media (images and sounds) used in this project were used for educational purpuses only.